-With updated marketing strategies in place, your brand can stay nimble to keep up with the ever-changing landscape of consumerism.
+With updated marketing strategies in place, your brand can stay nimble to keep up with the ever-changing marketing trends in 2024 and beyond.

-During this transformation, you will also notice your brand strengthen in a well-rounded capacity that will better connect you to your intended audience.
+During this transformation, you’ll also notice your brand strengthen in a well-rounded capacity that better connects you to your intended audience.

 After all, your brand should be doing more than selling products.

-By putting consumers first in 2022, they will also put you first.
+By putting consumers first in 2024, they’ll also put you first.